Admission Advisement Schedule

 - High School Transcript (New First-time Freshmen Only).
 You must submit final official high school transcript showing evidence of obtaining a high school diploma.
 We will accept a “true certified copy of the original” transcript.

 - Official College Transcript (Transfer Students).
 Transfer students must submit official transcripts from all previous schools enrolled.
 This is true even if you did not earn any credits, or if you do not desire to transfer those credits to SUSLA.
-Students unable to obtain official transcripts due to indebtedness are not eligible to enroll at the university.

 - Foreign Credit Evaluation.
 SUSLA does not conduct its own foreign credit evaluations for the purpose of transfer of academic credit earned overseas.
 International students are responsible for costs involved for an evaluator and for making all the necessary arrangements.
 You must select the “Comprehensive Course-by-Course Report” on the evaluation application request.
 SUSLA will accept foreign credit evaluations from a certified credentials evaluator.